Active record pattern: Criticism

-Large files

-Because the data and the database access methods are in the same file, those files end up being bigger.

 Single responsibility principle and separation of concerns

 Another critique of the active record pattern is that, due to the strong coupling of database interaction and application logic, an active record object does not follow the single responsibility principle and separation of concerns.
 This is opposed to multitier architecture, which properly addresses these practices.
 Because of this, the active record pattern is best and most often employed in simple applications that are all forms-over-data with CRUD functionality, or only as one part of an architecture.
 Typically that part is data access and why several ORMs implement the active record pattern.